Behavioral Health Workforce Education & Training

 - Increased staff retention

-Employment within a healthcare setting is required.
+Employment within a healthcare setting is recommended.

 BEHAVIORAL HEALTH TECHNICIAN

 The Behavioral Health Technician program is offered through Highlands College in Butte.
 This Certificate of Technical Studies (CTS) program is designed to train and educate students in one semester and prepare them for Entry Level Employment in the Medical and Mental Health Field.
 Students will undergo an intense 15 credit load, 90% online via distance technology and interactive education.
 A 20-hour in-person Management of Aggressive Behaviors (MOAB) training component will be given toward the end of the program.
 This gives students an additional certification.
-Total training fees are due at enrollment.
-Full reimbursement upon participant’s successful completion is available.

 For more information on the program: Behavioral Health Technician